RyAnPr1Me/Omniscript/README.md

 # Omniscript

-A unified programming language for full-stack web development.
-Write both frontend and backend logic in a single `.os` file.
+A modern programming language for full-stack development with first-class support for:

-## Features

-- Full-stack development in a single file
-- Built-in HTTP server and routing
-- Native database ORM
-- Reactive UI components
-- Type inference with optional static typing
+- Type safety and inference
-- Async/await and coroutines
+- Async/await and concurrency
-- Comprehensive standard library
+- Pattern matching
+- Generic types
+- Operator overloading

 ## Quick Start